Closure (computer programming): Example 2: Accidental reference to a bound variable

 Again here variable e would need to be bound by the scope of the block using handle.bind(this) or the let keyword.

 On the other hand, many functional languages, such as ML, bind variables directly to values.
 In this case, since there is no way to change the value of the variable once it is bound, there is no need to share the state between closures—they just use the same values.
 This is often called capturing the variable "by value".
 Java's local and anonymous classes also fall into this category—they require captured local variables to be final, which also means there is no need to share state.

-Some languages enable you to choose between capturing the value of a variable or its location.
+Some languages enable choosing between capturing the value of a variable or its location.
 For example, in C++11, captured variables are either declared with [&], which means captured by reference, or with [=], which means captured by value.

 Yet another subset, lazy functional languages such as Haskell, bind variables to results of future computations rather than values.
 Consider this example in Haskell: